-At Airrosti, we use Kinesiology Tape, or K-Tape as part of our quality care approach.
+At Airrosti, we use Kinesiology Tape, or K-Tape, at the end of treatment.
 Our goal is to maximize results for quick, pain-free recovery.
-After conducting a thorough evaluation and manual treatment of the injury, we often use K-Tape as a final step to help get you on the fast track to recovery.
+After conducting a thorough evaluation and manual treatment of the injury, our providers often use K-Tape as a final step to help get you on the fast track to recovery.

 How K-Tape Works

 K-Tape is designed to stay on for an average of 3-4 days.
-The adhesive is heat sensitive, so your doctor will rub the tape to make sure it is properly adhered to your skin.
+The adhesive is heat sensitive, so your doctor will rub the tape to make sure it properly adheres to your skin.
 After 1-2 hours of normal activity, the K-Tape should be properly bonded to the treated area.
-After the tape has formed a strong bond, it basically acts as another layer of skin.
-You can exercise and shower with the tape on without any problems.
+After the tape has formed a strong bond, it can be difficult to remove.
+You can exercise while wearing the tape without any problems.
 However, we do not recommend swimming with the K-Tape on because chemicals in pool water can deteriorate the adhesive and loosen the tape.

 How to Remove K-Tape

-Because K-Tape is much stronger than a regular band-aid, it is a littler trickier to remove.
+Because K-Tape is much stronger than a regular band-aid, it is a little trickier to remove.
 While the ends of the tape do sometimes roll up (if this happens, simply snip off the ends), the tape often adheres like a second layer of skin.
-The easiest ways to remove K-tape, there are two options you can try that may make the process easier.
+If you’re struggling to remove K-tape, there are two options you can try that may make the process easier.

-Another option is to get in the shower and thoroughly wet the tape and lather on the suds.
-This will loosen up the adhesive and allow you to slowly pull it off.
-Remember to keep the skin tight by tugging it in the opposite direction to minimize discomfort.
+- This will loosen up the adhesive and allow you to slowly pull it off.
+Remember to keep the skin taut by tugging it in the opposite direction of the pull to minimize discomfort.

-Whichever option you choose, make sure you remove the tape in the direction of your hair, never against it.
-This will help minimize pain and reduce the likeliness of removing any hair.
+Whichever option you choose, make sure you remove the tape along the direction of your hair, never against it.
+Doing so will help minimize pain and reduce the likeliness of removing any hair.

 Communicate Your Progress

 If you ever have any questions regarding your K-Tape, don’t hesitate to contact your Airrosti Provider.
-If you have any adverse reactions to the tape such as itching, allergic reaction, hyper pigmentation or blistering, remove the tape immediately and let your provider know what happened at your next appointment.
-Also remember to keep open communication with your provider about your progress to ensure the best care.
+If you have any adverse reactions to the tape such as itching, allergic reaction, hyperpigmentation, or blistering, remove the tape immediately and let your provider know what happened at your next appointment.
+Also, remember to keep open communication with your provider about your progress to ensure the best care.
 They can assess your progress and help adjust your recovery plan to keep you moving forward.